climateinteractive/enroads-guide/docs/guide/oil.rst

 The cost of oil affects three significant decisions regarding energy infrastructure:

-#. investment in new capacity (whether or not to build new drilling operations and refineries);
+#.
+Investment in new capacity (whether or not to build new drilling operations and refineries);

 #. use of capacity (whether to run existing operations);